dsacre/mididings/doc/main.rst

 .. c:var:: data_offset

-    Determines whether program, port and channel numbers used in your script are in the range 1-128 (with data_offset = 1) or 0-127 (with data_offset = 0).
+    Determines whether program, port, channel and scene numbers used in your script are in the range 1-128 (with data_offset = 1) or 0-127 (with data_offset = 0).
 The default is 1.

 .. c:var:: octave_offset